Lutece twins: Promotion and reception

 Irrational Games staff made a video of the characters discussing the Character of the Year Award at the 2013 Spike VG, which is hosted on the YouTube channel of former staff member Neil David Carter.
 The characters have been subject of merchandise like the 1.5-inch piece BioShock Infinite Lutece coin, with Robert depicted on the "Alive" side and Rosalind on the "Dead" side.

 The Lutece twins have received critical acclaim.
 They were named 2013's Character of the Year at the Spike VGX 2013, and by Destructoid staff for their Best of 2013 awards.
 The Lutece twins were named runners-up for Best New Character as part of Giant Bombs 2013 Game of the Year Awards, and Best Character for Official Xbox Magazines 2013 Awards.
 The Luteces have been the subject of fan labor works like cosplay and fan art.
 They have also been referenced outside of the BioShock series: noteworthy examples include a cameo appearance for an episode of My Little Pony: Friendship Is Magic.

 Bryan Vore from Game Informer considered the characters to be his favorite part of Infinite due to the context they provide to its entire plot.
 Kirk Hamilton from Kotaku praised the Luteces for their "dry humour" and "natty sense of style" amid a severe tone of self-seriousness and satirical caricature throughout much of BioShock Infinite, and felt that they are well explained within the game's lore in spite of its complex story.
-Paul Tassi from Forbes lauded the depiction of the Luteces and said that they have provided some of the most interesting examples of the multiverse theory.
 The Guardian staff included Rosalind Lutece, a pivotal character to the world of BioShock Infinite, among their list of "30 truly interesting female game characters".
 Johnny Cullen considered Rosalind to be one of Hale's most notable roles, praising the "brilliant' performances from both Hale and her counterpart Oliver Vaquer.

 Analyzing Claire Hummel's work on characters like the Luteces, Heli Salomaa remarked that her work as an assigned costume concept artist was further from fashion designer’s than costume designer’s position, but the full potential of utilizing costume narration was insufficient without further personality content and deeper analysis of the characters.
 To Salomaa, designing aspects of a historical period for any medium requires thorough familiarization with the collection of historical references, as it adds legitimacy and depth to the character, as costume history offers an endless selection of various authentic styles and guides the consistency of the art style.